Proloquo2Go KeyguardKeyguard AT

 App Settings and Options

-Message Window Size - This is a combination of the first two settings in the Appearance: Message Window section.
-They control the size of the message window at the top of the screen that shows what the user types.
+Message Window Size - The message window size is controlled by a combination of the first two settings in the Appearance: Message Window section: Message Window Size and Toolbar Size.
+As Toolbar Size increases, so does the message window size, so if you increase the toolbar size, you may want to decrease the message window size.
 If you've turned Show Message off, choose Message Window Size of None.
 Otherwise, make it the same as the setting in the app.

 Toolbar Size - From the Appearance: Toolbars section.
-Important: Don't choose Small on an iPad or a Mini.
-Only use Small on a Pro 12.9.
-If you choose Small, we have to compromise other openings to make room for the toolbar openings.
-This setting controls the size of the top toolbar as well as the bottom, so Small messes up the keyguard at both ends!
+Important: Never choose Small toolbar size without understanding the repercussions of your choice.
+If you choose Small, we will have to compromise other openings to make room for the toolbar openings, and even with Medium we may have to combine the top toolbar openings with the message window.
+The Toolbar Size setting controls the size of the top toolbar as well as the bottom, so Small messes up the keyguard at both ends!
+Medium Toolbar Size sometimes makes for non-ideal keyguards, but Small makes for bad ones, every time.
+Before you try cutting the toolbar size, please try cutting the message window size, instead.
+For example, a Medium toolbar size with a Small message window size makes for a great keyguard.

 Bottom Toolbar Items - This is not a direct setting, but determines how many openings we create on the bottom toolbar.
 For example, the default is 5 items, but if you turn off editing, Proloquo removes the edit tool and leaves you with 4 items.
-If you know the number will be changing, you can specify 1 toolbar item, and we can leave you one big opening for the entire toolbar, but that is not preferred, because it doesn't help the user differentiate the items.
+If you know the number of tools in the bottom toolbar will be changing, you can specify 1 toolbar item and write in the Special Instructions field to make the bottom toolbar one full width opening.
+Note that that's not preferred, because it doesn't help the user differentiate the items.
 Choose 0 toolbar items to leave the entire bottom toolbar closed.

 Upper Toolbar Openings - Proloquo2Go puts two buttons on the upper toolbar for navigating back from within folders.
 The center button takes you back to the home page.
 The button on the left takes you back one folder.
 These buttons are normally open on the keyguard, but for users who do not navigate folders, you may choose to close them.
 Warning: If you don't leave at least one of these buttons open, you may not be able to navigate back to the home screen.

 Button Spacing - This setting is found in Appearance: View: Advanced Options.
 It controls the amount of white space between the cells.
 Never choose Very Compact, because it will leave no space and the keyguard will obscure some of the text and/or graphics near the edges of the cells.
-For the same reason, don't choose Compact on the iPad or the Mini, only on the Pro 12.9.
+For the same reason, don't choose Compact on a smaller iPad, only on big ones.
 Also, don't choose colored acrylic if the button spacing is Compact or Very Compact.
-Loose and Very Loose allow for the easiest differentiation of the cells.
+Loose and Very Loose allow for the easiest differentiation of the cells, but shouldn't be used on grids of more than 40 cells or so, because the openings start to get very small.

 Scroll Bar - Older versions of Proloquo2Go required the user to swipe up and down to see all the cells in a large set.
 If you still need that, choosing Open will tell us to place a vertical opening between two columns of cells where the user can swipe.
-This makes the surrounding openings smaller and is not needed in recent versions.
+This makes the surrounding openings smaller and is not needed in recent versions unless you need to swipe to see all the cells.

-Sharing Button - At the right end of the upper toolbar, there's a sharing button that appears when you've set up the user to do social media.
-If you want that, specify Open, otherwise, leave it closed.
+Sharing/Cancel Button - At the right end of the upper toolbar, there's a sharing button that appears when you've set up the user to do social media.
+In Search mode, there's a Cancel button that takes you back to the grid.
+Choose Cancel if you want the wider opening for the Cancel button.
+Choose Sharing if you want the narrower opening for the Sharing button.
+If you want neither, choose the default Neither.

 Acrylic styrene or polycarbonate is highly recommended on Proloquo2Go layouts of less than 9 cells due to the length and thinness of the bars separating the cells unless Button Spacing is set to Very Loose.